-- 2. Pull the lever firmly. - 3.
+- 2. Pull the lever firmly. - > The combined instrument panel warning symbol comes on.
+The warning symbol illuminates regardless of whether the parking brake is applied gently or firmly. - 3.
 Release the foot brake pedal and make sure that the car is at a standstill position. - If the vehicle moves then the parking brake lever must be applied at least a little more firmly.